stereokai/instantsprites/README.md

 ### How to use it?

 `> node instantsprites.js <path/to/sprite/folder>` from your console to generate the .scss file.
 And then `@import` it in your main scss file.
-Finally you have to include the sprite map in an input or class:
+Finally you have to include the sprite map in an element or class:

 	background-image: $<mapName>-sprites; // <mapName> is the name of the folder containing the sprites